Actors and audience – writing for a live medium

 Single room price: £795

 Low-income writers under 30 can apply for The David Pease Award for Playwriting to receive a full grant for this course.
+There are still spaces available on this course for the successful grant recipients.
 Visit our grants page for more info.

 Ola Animashawun is the Creative Director of Euphoric Ink and has held senior positions in a number of theatres, such as…